What Is Glycemic Control?

 Lifestyle Changes

 A balanced diet and regular physical exercise are irreplaceable pillars of treatment.
-Weight loss of 5-10% significantly improves insulin sensitivity, reduces HbA1c by 0.5-1.0%, and decreases the need for medications.
+Weight loss of 5-10% significantly improves insulin sensitivity, lowers HbA1c by 0.5-1.0%, and reduces the need for medications.

-Aerobic exercise (150 minutes/week of moderate intensity) and resistance exercise (2-3 weekly sessions) improve muscle glucose uptake independently of insulin, via GLUT4 translocation mediated by muscle contraction.
+Aerobic exercise (150 minutes/week of moderate intensity) and resistance exercise (2-3 weekly sessions) improve muscle glucose uptake independently of insulin, via contraction-mediated GLUT4 translocation.

 Acupuncture as Complementary Therapy